How to Create an Effective Cybersecurity Business Continuity Plan

-You may hope you never need it, but a business continuity plan is necessary to keep your business running in a compromising cyberattack or security event.
-That may also include a single office being offline because of a natural disaster or the pandemic; the last thing you want to do during a crisis is to begin preparing a plan.
+You may hope you never need it, but a business continuity plan is necessary to keep your business running in a compromising cyberattack or email security event.
+That may also include a single office being offline because of a natural disaster or the pandemic; the last thing you want to do during a crisis is to begin formulating a plan that should already be in place.

 This article will discuss the importance of implementing a business continuity plan, what it is, and the key steps you should take to create one for your business.